 The Butcher’s Daughter

-Cuisine: Vegetarian, American.
+CUISINE: Vegetarian, American.

-Great For: A delicious & healthy breakfast or brunch.
+GREAT FOR: A delicious & healthy breakfast or brunch.

-I recommend: Avocado toast, fresh juice & espresso, yuuuum yum.
+I RECOMMEND: Avocado toast, fresh juice & espresso, yuuuum yum.

 This trendy place has a special place in my heart as it’s located next to my old apartment from my glory days as a (wannabe) newyorker.
 The Butcher’s Daughter is very popular among the younger crowds and has a high presence on Instagram to say the least, so it can be quite crowded at times.
 However, the delicious food, fresh juice and cute interiors make up for any waiting time, in my opinion.
-Outdoor seating is a huge plus, too!
+Outdoor seating is a huge plus, too.

-Great for: Drinks & a meal with an incredible view
+GREAT FOR: Drinks & a meal with an incredible view

+Rooftop bars keep poppin’ up like mushrooms in New York City and I’m not complaining.
+The city skyline never gets old and what could be better than combining the view with a beer and a good meal?
 On my last trip to the city, Maya and I checked out Refinery Rooftop and we really liked this place.
 It combined a laid back atmosphere with the right amount of class – and the food was really good.
 If you want to be seated outside, I suggest you get reservations and request it in advance.